kalininalab/ESP_Leak_Analysis/README.md

 # ---------------------***Introduction***----------------------

 This project was conducted in two parts.
-In first part we address data leakage in the ESP model by splitting data with a powerful tools named DataSAIL(short for Data Splitting Against Information Leakage).
+In the first part, we addressed data leakage in the ESP model by splitting the data using a powerful tool named DataSAIL (Data Splitting Against Information Leakage).

+In the second part of the project, we extended the ESP dataset.
+To achieve this, we extracted 3,450 positive data points from the BRENDA database.
+Instead of generating negative data points, we used inhibitors as negative data points.

+Furthermore, we utilized the EMS1b model to embed the enzyme sequences, focusing on the residues on the enzyme's surface.
+Additionally, we used the ChemBERTa model to embed the structure of the molecules, paying attention to the functional groups.

 ## Setup Instructions
 ###  Folder structure